 The villain of the Black Panther sequel is still unknown.

-In May 2018, Metro UK reported that Michael B. Jordan might reprise his role as the villain Erik Killmonger in some capacity.
-If this is true, it’s possible either Killmonger’s death at the end of Black Panther was a red herring or he might pop up in a flashback or in Djalia, the mystical afterlife that the Black Panther can visit to speak with his ancestors.
+In May 2018, Metro UK reported that Michael B. Jordan might reprise his role as Killmonger, but that seems suspicious given his death in Black Panther.
+Perhaps he might pop up in the mystical afterlife that the Black Panther visits to speak with his ancestors?